 Myths of Litigated Patents

 In the world of patent analytics, patent data serves two primary purposes.
 For one, it acts as a snapshot of the past, helping to show history in the form of patent statistics pertaining to the USPTO, patent examiners and patent applicants.
 The second key function of patent data is that it helps us identify meaningful correlations we can use to help predict future outcomes, and to react to those predictions in a meaningful way.
-LexisNexis® IP is known for identifying examiner characteristics, such as their experience levels and patent allowance rates, to name a few, and using those characteristics to help predict the events that will arise in patent prosecution.
+LexisNexis® Intellectual Property is known for identifying examiner characteristics, such as their experience levels and patent allowance rates, to name a few, and using those characteristics to help predict the events that will arise in patent prosecution, including having litigated patents.

 Dr. Shine (Sean) Tu, Professor of Law at the West Virginia University College of Law, researched whether patent examiner characteristics can provide insight into whether a patent that is issued will ultimately be litigated.
 Patent data suggests that the answer is YES, but the characteristics that count the most might come as a surprise.